 The SaaS vendor lifecycle management is a detailed process of managing and overlooking your SaaS tools and the vendors to maximize operational efficiency.
 For managing different SaaS applications effectively-currently and in the coming future, businesses need to develop a dedicated SaaS lifecycle management strategy.
 It should be an open and flexible strategy that meets the SaaS applications’ short & long term business goals.

-The SaaS Vendor Management Process
+What is SaaS Vendor Management Process?

 The SaaS vendor management process is the strategy in which the relationship between the supplier and the SaaS vendor remains intact.
 This helps the IT sector with every problem they face with SaaS vendors and tools.
 Ultimately, it can also help companies develop a customized app related to it to streamline the whole SaaS lifecycle operations.